flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     ---

     The THS field is where we enter the stabilizer trim for takeoff based on the aircraft's takeoff CG (TOCG).
-Entiering this value in the MCDU will trigger the ^^F/CTL PITCH TRIM/MCDU/CG DISAGREE^^ ECAM caution, if appropriate.
+Entering this value in the MCDU will trigger the ^^F/CTL PITCH TRIM/MCDU/CG DISAGREE^^ ECAM caution, if appropriate.

-    If you have already entered your flaps configuration in the step above, applicable entires are formatted `/X.XDN` or `/X.XUP` representing a trim value and nose down or up respectively.
+    If you have already entered your flaps configuration in the step above, applicable entries are formatted `/X.XDN` or `/X.XUP` representing a trim value and nose down or up respectively.

     Examples: